Warning: This interview contains spoilers for Lost Girls, on Netflix March 13.

 Mari too, is an imperfect poster child for the case — having placed Shannan into foster care as a teen because she didn’t know how to take care of a child living with bipolar disorder, she knew how her daughter was making the extra cash she sent home every month.
 In fact, the movie shows her calling to ask for money early on, prior to Shannan’s disappearance, implying that perhaps this request sent her to her death.
 But Garbus, an award-winning documentary filmmaker, doesn’t judge.
 Nor does she let us despair.
 With no clear resolution to the case, what sustains Mari and her two remaining daughters (Thomasin McKenzie and Oona Lawrence) is the community they build with the relatives and friends of the other victims.
-Like those they’ve lost, these women have been overlooked and demeaned, their concerns trivialised and questioned.
+Like those they’ve lost, these women have been overlooked and demeaned, their concerns trivialized and questioned.
 With Lost Girls, Garbus has given them all a voice.

 Refinery29: The “dead girl” trope is so pervasive in horror and true crime, but the only body you show is a skeleton, at the very end of the film.
 Was that intentional?

 Liz Garbus: “The film was about the surviving women — not about the sex work that these young women engaged in that ended up being how they were defined in their death.
 It was really about the family members and their search and their desire for justice.
 The living legacy of these girls was the love of their family members.
-Certainly, you can envision other ways of telling the story, but I really wanted to keep Mari Gilbert's struggle front and centre as representative of that search for justice and that female voice that needs to be listened to and heard.
+Certainly, you can envision other ways of telling the story, but I really wanted to keep Mari Gilbert's struggle front and center as representative of that search for justice and that female voice that needs to be listened to and heard.
 And she was speaking for the lost girls.”

 The reason it was so striking is that we’ve been conditioned to expect flashbacks to victims engaging in sex work, or graphic images depicting their deaths.
 But there’s none of that here — we only see them as their families saw them.